+The course includes both core topics, one elective topic and up to 5 specialised topics.
 During the course, students will be introduced to the following skills

-- · Problem-solving,
+- Problem-solving,

 - · Creative thinking,

 - · Critical, inquiry,

 - · Literacy and numeracy in real world

 - · Engineering- design thinking and

 - · Collaboration

-Some of the projects that students may undertake in this course are building Prosthetics, rockets and planes, electric /solar cars (STELR), earthquake resistant buildings, designing footwear for athletes and renewable energy which is sponsored by the STELR Program initiative of the Australian Academy of Technology and Engineering.
+Some of the projects that students may undertake in this course are building Prosthetics using 3d printing, rockets and planes, electric /solar cars (STELR), designing footwear for athletes and renewable energy which is sponsored by the STELR Program initiative of the Australian Academy of Technology and Engineering.
 They may also be involved in coding and designing robots and participating in competitions to showcase their talent.